‘Hangout Fest’ plans? Don’t bring cash! - NewsBreak

 GULF SHORES, Ala.
 (WHNT) — The first Hangout Fest in nearly three years is set to kick off on Friday, May 20, and goes through Sunday, May 22 on the beaches of Gulf Shores, Alabama.

-This year’s lineup has several notable names on the list, including Doja Cat, Fall Out Boy, Halsey, Illenium, Kane Brown, Megan Thee Stallion, Post Malone, Zedd, Maren Morris, T-Pain, Sueco – you get the idea.Jason Isbell confirmed for ShoalsFest, here’s when you can get tickets
+This year’s lineup has several notable names on the list, including Doja Cat, Fall Out Boy, Halsey, Illenium, Kane Brown, Megan Thee Stallion, Post Malone, Zedd, Maren Morris, T-Pain, Sueco – you get the idea.Family devastated after tree falls on their home

 But a few things will look different for concert-goers since the last time the event happened was pre-pandemic.
 One of the more notable changes: the entire venue will be going cash-free .
 Festival organizers say vendors throughout the site will accept debit cards, credit cards and Apple Pay, along with Tap-to-pay.